dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/hashicorp-vault.md

 {{< /tabs >}}

-## Multiple Key-Values per Secret
+## Multiple key-values per secret

 HashiCorp Vault supports multiple key-values in a secret.
-While this behavior is ultimately dependent on the underlying [secret engine](https://www.vaultproject.io/docs/secrets#secrets-engines) configured by `enginePath`, it is something that might change the way you store and retrieve keys from Vault.
-For instance, multiple key-values in a secret is the behavior exposed the `secret` engine, the default engined configured by the `enginePath` field.
+While this behavior is ultimately dependent on the underlying [secret engine](https://www.vaultproject.io/docs/secrets#secrets-engines) configured by `enginePath`, it may change the way you store and retrieve keys from Vault.
+For instance, multiple key-values in a secret is the behavior exposed in the `secret` engine, the default engine configured by the `enginePath` field.

 When retrieving secrets, a JSON payload is returned with the key names as fields and their respective values.